maidsafe/rfcs/proposed/0013-immutable-data-naming/0013-immutable-data-naming.md

     1. Block attempts to Put or Get Backup or Sacrificial chunks

 1. DataManager
+    1. Make accounts aware of the type of chunk
     1. Put Backup and Sacrificial copies when handling a client Put
     1. Handle Puts from other DMs for Backup and Sacrificial chunks
     1. Handle failure to Get by trying to Get a different type of the same chunk